DecisionToolkit/dsntk-rs/common/README.md

 ## Overview

-Common definitions used by other components of [Decision Toolkit](https://github.com/dsntk) project.
+Common definitions used by other components of [Decision Toolkit](https://crates.io/crates/dsntk).

 ## License